MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 # {{title}}

 Use the JavaScript API to write skills for Misty that run locally on your robot.
-For more about local skills, see [Local Skill Architecture](../../../docs/skills/local-skill-architecture).
+For more about on-robot skills, see [On-Robot JavaScript API Architecture](../../../docs/skills/local-skill-architecture).

 **Note:** Not all of Misty's API is equally complete.
 You may see some commands labeled "Beta" or "Alpha" because the related hardware, firmware, or software is still under development.
 Feel free to use these commands, but realize they may behave unpredictably at this time.